KatiRG/paleoClim_docs/README.md

 ##CB

+## Create a JSON file from netCDF

-## Convert NetCDF files to Json files using NonScalar.py (to convert files containing wind or current data) and Scalar.py (to convert other data)
+Convert NetCDF files to Json files using NonScalar.py (to convert files containing wind or current data, i.e. vectors) and Scalar.py (to convert scalar data)

 	-open the appropriate converting script

 	-change the following statement as you wish :

 	   * Data = open("NameOfTheJsonFile.json", "w")

 		* nc = netCDF4.Dataset('NameOfTheNetcdfFile.nc')